 All of this isolates the Emerald from the surrounding Colors while we are observing it, illuminated by Sunlight.

-So, when you are looking at an emerald (held with tweezers not your fingers) you are seeing lots of green flashes of many different shades, tones and hues.
-All of which are sparkling at you as light refracts from within the stone.
+You are looking at an emerald (using tweezers) and seeing countless flashes and innumerable shades of green.
+All of which are sparkling back at you as light refracts from within the stone.